julesvirallinen/just-to-do-it/README.md

 The app should now be running on localhost:5000

+#### Deploying to Heroku

+This assumes you have `heroku-cli` installed and logged in.

+1. Create `procfile` for Heroku. `echo "web: gunicorn --preload --workers 1 application:app" > Procfile`
+2. If you added any packages run `pip freeze | grep -v pkg-resources > requirements.txt` to inform Heroku of packages.
+3. Create Heroku app `heroku apps:create NAME` This will also create git remote
+4. Add heroku to local git `git remote add heroku https://git.heroku.com/NAME.git`
+5. Push to heroku with `git push heroku master`

 ### Usage

+#### Accounts
-Create an account from the register button on the navbar.
+You cannot do anything in the app without logging in.
+Create an account from the button in the top right corner.
+The browser will remember your login until you logout.

+#### Basic features

 Add categories for tasks from "Add category".
+Delete categories from the category page.

 Add tasks by pressing "Add task".
+Delete or edit tasks by clicking on the task on the task list.
 "Cannot be done before" indicates the first possible date to do a task.

 Press Category names on front page to filter tasks by category.
+If you add a task while filtering by category the task will have that category as default.

+When adding tasks, by adding a "Cannot be done before" -date the task will appear grayed out until it can be done.

+### Missing features
+- Prerequisite-tasks - tasks that must be done before a task can be done.